syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-N> Set the 'SocialMediaViewModel' instance as the **BindingContext** of your control.
-This is done to bind the properties of 'SocialMediaViewModel' to the Autocomplete.
+N> Set the BindingContext of your page to an instance of SocialMediaViewModel.
+This allows you to bind the properties of SocialMediaViewModel to the Autocomplete control.

 **Step 3:** Set the **TextMemberPath** and **DisplayMemberPath**.